While more research is necessary, an anti-inflammatory diet may help manage psoriasis symptoms.

-According to a 2017 survey of people with psoriasis,
+According to a 2017 survey involving people with psoriasis,

-Psoriasis is an inflammatory disease caused by an overreaction of the immune system to regular skin cells.
-Therefore, an anti-inflammatory diet may help manage the symptoms of the disease.
+Psoriasis is an immune-mediated disease.
+This means that it leads to inflammation caused by an overactive immune system.
+Therefore, an anti-inflammatory diet may help manage the disease’s symptoms.

 Research on the role of diet in psoriasis treatment is still in the early stages.
 Below, learn how experts define an anti-inflammatory diet and how they think it could fit into a psoriasis treatment plan.